What is Bellydance

 I have limitations, can I still dance?

 Yep!
-Transnational Fusion is a low impact dance, which has really turned its focus to longevity and variations.
-If I don’t have a modification for you right away based on whatever your limitations may be, I will do my utmost to find one.
-One of the coolest things about Transnational Fusion is how many different bodies can do it!
+Fusion Bellydance can be a low impact dance, and many folks have really turned their focus to longevity and variations.
+Instructors can usually find variations to work with whatever your needs are.
+One of the perks of Fusion Bellydance is how many different bodies can do it!

 I’m worried I’m too old.

 You’re not!
-One of Transnational Fusion’s perks is that it aims for longevity, unlike some other dance forms, where retirement can take place as early as one’s mid 20s.
-Many folks come to belly dance later in their lives.
+Fusion dance, at least how I work within it, has longevity built in as a feature, unlike some other dance forms, where retirement can take place as early as one’s mid 20s.
+Many folks come to different forms of belly dance later in their lives.
 It’s a great way to keep your body and mind active!

 Do you only teach women?

 Absolutely not!
 Everyone is welcome, regardless of where they fall on the gender spectrum.
-I also do my best to (lovingly) enforce correct pronoun use in my class.
+I also do my best to (lovingly) enforce correct pronoun use in my classes.
+If you are someone who does not fall in the cis gender binary, or is otherwise part of the LGBTQ+ community and need help finding an instructor who will respect your identity, please reach out to me.

 I don’t want to show my belly. 😦